I live in the city. Am I allowed to shoot pests in my garden with an air rifle?

 If you have an air rifle it can be tempting to carry out pest control in your own back yard.
 But would it be legal?

-Shooting pests on the patio in the city
+Shooting pests in a city and town

 A reader wants to make short work of squirrels and rats.
 Can he?